sosgang/bond/README.md

 ### 2.3 Citation networks and citation-based metrics

-- [**citmetrics**](https://github.com/sosgang/bond/tree/main/citmetrics): contains information on the citation network built for each candidate connecting her/his publications with those of her/his evaluating commission.
+- [**citmetrics** folder](https://github.com/sosgang/bond/tree/main/citmetrics): contains information on the citation network built for each candidate connecting her/his publications with those of her/his evaluating commission.
 Candidates' data is divided into Jsons files that are named after the term candidates applied in (e.g. "t1" for first term), the role (e.g. "AP" for Associate Professorship) and the field (e.g. "10-G1") they applied for.
 Each Jsons file contains a dict of dicts.
 Keys are the candidates' identifiers and values are the candidates' dictionaries.
 Each candidate's dictionary contains:
   - "bc" : information on the publications cited by both a publication authored by the candidate and a publication authored by at least one member of the commission.
     - "articles": dictionary where: each key is a string with the Paper Id of the publication authored by the candidated and the Paper Id of the publication authored by at least one member of the commission;  each value is the number of publications they both cite;
     - "number" : total number of unique publications cited by both a publication authored by the candidate and a publication authored by at least one member of the commission.